tensevera/Dino/README.md

 My school project version of Chrome Dino game (https://en.wikipedia.org/wiki/Dinosaur_Game) on Arduino Esplora.
-The game requieres SD card inserted with textures for dino and cactus.
+The game requires SD card inserted with textures for dino and cactus.

 User manual:
 The game is controlled using up button (switch 3) on Arduino Esplora.
 After pressing the character jumps in the air and then progressively falls down.